valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

 - July 24, 2026
   No Group Meeting
-  Paper: TBD
+  Individual Meetings: Kabita, Jaya, Dipesh, Sara (All meetings moved to Tuesday)
-  Individual Meetings: Kabita, Jaya, Dipesh, Sara (All meetings moved to Tuesday) No Subgroup Meeting
+  No Subgroup Meeting

 - July 17, 2026